PhonePe/mustang/README.md

 #### Note on backward compatibility

 `2.0.0` and above are fully backward compatible with `1.x.y`.
 Necessary transformations are implicitly taken care of.
-So, all clients are recommended to upgrade to `2.0.0` and above without any issues.
+So, all clients are recommended to upgrade to `2.0.0` and above.